 Once done, you will be logged into GOSH.

 The Organizations page will open after your account is created.
-At first there will be no Organizations or Repositories there.

 Click New organization button in the Organizations section.

 Input Organization name and members.

 The Organizations name must contain only Latin letters, numbers, hyphen, underscore character